Celebrating 43 years - with new displays, and a touch of romance

-This year for the second time you'll not only see cars competing
+This year again you'll not only see cars competing for best restoration

-for best restoration trophies but also for the best unrestored everyday
+trophies but also for the best unrestored everyday "survivor"

-Introduced last year, the "Survivor" class allows more
+Introduced in 2014, the "Survivor" class allows more classic

 and impractical cost and time associated with restoring a vehicle.